flutter/website/src/docs/get-started/flutter-for/android-devs.md

 have to make sure you recycle your rows, otherwise, you get all sorts of crazy visual glitches and memory issues.

-Due to Flutter's immutable widget pattern, you pass a List of Widgets to your ListView, and Flutter takes care of making sure that scrolling is fast and smooth.
+Due to Flutter's immutable widget pattern, you pass a list of widgets to your ListView, and Flutter takes care of making sure that scrolling is fast and smooth.

 {% prettify dart %}